MrMino/wheelfile/README.md

 <h1 style='border-bottom-style: none' align="center"> Wheelfile 🔪🧀</h1>

 This library aims to make it dead simple to create a format-compliant [.whl file (wheel)](https://pythonwheels.com/).
-It aims to provide an API comparable to [zipfile](https://docs.python.org/3/library/zipfile.html).
+It provides an API comparable to [zipfile](https://docs.python.org/3/library/zipfile.html).
 Use this if you wish to inspect or create wheels in your code.

 For a quick look, see the example on the right, which packages the wheelfile module itself into a wheel 🤸.